highcharts-for-python/highcharts-core/docs/index.rst

 Why Highcharts for Python?
 *********************************

-Odds are you are aware of `Highcharts JS <https://www.highcharts.com/>`_.
+Odds are you are aware of `Highcharts JS`_.
 If not, why not?
 It is the world's most popular, most powerful, category-defining JavaScript data visualization library.
 If you are building a web or mobile app/dashboard that will be visualizing data in some fashion, you should absolutely take a look at the Highcharts